chrischang/blast-ecosystem/README.md

 ## Overview

-This repository contains a list of ecosystems.
+This repository contains a list of Blast L2 ecosystem protocols.

 ## Website